Skip to main content

 My research in Biomedical and Veterinary Sciences focuses on viral diseases, their pathogenesis, and genetic characteristics.
 One project focuses on the investigations of Koi Herpes virus latency and reactivation of disease; a second project is investigating a novel viral disease of goldfish that may be associated with tumor development on the skin.
 My studies are providing interactions with both the Hatfield Marine Science Center and the Department of Pathology in the College of Veterinary Medicine and my intent is to continue incorporating these facilities into my future research of viral diseases of fishes.

-Worked with Dr. Jin.
+Advisor: Dr. Ling Jin.

 Tanner Robinson